stefanbemelmans/stefanbemelmans.github.io/README.md

 ![alt text](http://thecatapi.com/api/images/get?format=src&size=medium) __New Cat!__ Ideally it's a different cat than the one immediately above.

 That's CatFork!
-An excellent excercise in the handling of API calls and URL variables within the React framework.
+An excellent excercise in the handling of API calls and URL variables using the React libary.
 Not a bad recipe app either.
 I'm expanding the functionality for a class project and coming soon will be:
 * Login/User Base
 * Favorite Recipe/Cats Folders